 Change in financial institution management thought.
 Trends in asset management theory and liability management theory.
 Current events in financial institutions, changes likely to occur and proposed changes in laws and regulations.
-657. Seminar in Financial Counseling (3) Prerequisites: Advancement to Candidacy and Finance 651 Financial needs of the individual.
+657. Seminar in Financial Counseling (3) Prerequisites: Advancement to candidacy and Finance 651.
+Financial needs of the individual.
 The decision-making process and theory relative to those needs.
-Planning and implementation of programs that will aid in growth, accumulation and distribution of family assets.
-696. Seminar in Selected Topics (3) Intensive study in specific areas of finance.
+Planning and implementation of programs that will aid in growth, accumulation and 696.
+Seminar in Selected Topics (3) Intensive study in specific areas of finance.
 May be repeated with new content.
 Topics to be announced in the Class Schedule.
 Maximum credit six units applicable to a master's degree.
 Maximum combined credit of six units of 596 and 696 applicable to a 30-unit master's degree.
-(Formerly numbered Finance 795.)
 705. Seminar in Estate Planning (3) Prerequisite: Finance 615.

 The scope and nature of estate planning.
 Identification and analysis of the environmental factors and those aspects of federal and state law affecting estate planning and taxation.
-Estate taxation and social policy.
-780. Seminar in Real Estate and Urban Development (3) Prerequisite: Finance 616 or Economics 603.
+Estate 780.
+Seminar in Real Estate and Urban Development (3) Prerequisite: Finance 616 or Economics 603.